icis4/yat/YAT/!-Doc.User/YAT Release Notes_limited to 64 KiB for SourceForge online 'ReadMe'.txt

 - [Terminal > Settings... > Advanced...] dialog rearranged for better fitting screen.
 - Upgrade to .NET Runtime 4 and .NET Framework 4.8 (part of feature request #229, precondition for new automatic actions [Chart/Plot/Histogram] and upcoming feature request #74 [Scripting]).
-  Consequently, x64 distributions no longer need to be 'AnyCPU' builds (former limitation).
+  Consequently, x64 distributions no longer need to be 'Any CPU' builds and are 'x64' builds now.
 - Improved error message in case the required version of .NET is missing.
 - Additional command line option [--version].
 Better command line message box (feature req. #383).
 - Project/Assembly structure slightly refined (preparing upcoming feature request #74).